adfinis/pyaptly/README.rst

 Pyaptly
 =======

-Automates the creation and managment of aptly mirrors and snapshots based on yml input files.
+Automates the creation and managment of aptly mirrors and snapshots based on toml input files.

 |pypi| |travis| |coverage| [1]_